 Do I need an appointment to make wine?

 You do not need an appointment to start a batch.
-It is a good idea to give us a quick call at (613)818-8785 or (343) 488-8498 before coming in to make sure we have the variety and quality level you would like in stock.
+It is a good idea to give us a quick call at (613)818-8785 before coming in to make sure we have the variety and quality level you would like in stock.
 If we do not we can order it in which usually takes about a week.

 What do I need to do to make my wine?